-The solvency of financial institutions established in Uruguay remains stable, with the average capital of banks 62% above the regulatory minimum capital requirements, which includes credit, market, operational and systemic risks.
+The solvency of financial institutions established in Uruguay remains stable, with the average capital of banks 88% above the regulatory minimum capital requirements, which includes credit, market, operational and systemic risks.

-Observing the contribution of the stock market to medium and long-term company financing, in 2016 it represents approximately one seventh of total funding, which although it decreased with regards to previous years, it continues to show the important role of the stock market in funding.
+Observing the contribution of the stock market to medium and long-term company financing, in 2018 it represents approximately one third of total funding, which shows the important role of the stock market in funding.

 Insurance companies' sales fell 6,21% on average in real terms over the previous year, reaching a net premium earned of $ 41.933 million, which is approximately 2.3% of GDP.
 This is mostly from life insurance policies, an area that is operated almost exclusively by the State Insurance Bank and records a real drop of 18.7%

 Without considering this, the real decrease in sales of insurance companies amounts to 0.8% in 2018.
 Life insurance policies continue to have the highest share of total premiums issued (26%) followed by vehicle insurance (24%) a market that is getting more competitive every day.